artsy/artsy.github.io/_posts/2019-05-10-server-rendering-responsively.md

 given device, and if it was resizable, and to what dimensions it was resizable.
 If any existing libraries _did_ have this data, they didn't provide it to us easily.

-So we did some experimentation, given the browsers & devices we knew we needed to support.
+So we did some experimentation, given the browsers and devices we knew we needed to support.
 And yeah...we (reluctantly) created our own user-agent detection library, [@artsy/detect-responsive-traits](https://github.com/artsy/detect-responsive-traits).
-This data is very specific to the browsers & devices we support on [artsy.net](artsy.net), but it's the data we need to optimize our responsive rendering.
+This data is very specific to the browsers and devices we support on [artsy.net](artsy.net), but it's the data we need to optimize our responsive rendering.
 We're using it to determine if your browser is likely going to use only the mobile breakpoint of our app, in which case we don't have to also render the desktop version.